 Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
-Examples of Special Revenue Funds include Food Services and Other Federal Programs.
+Examples of Special Revenue Funds include Food Services, Other Federal Programs, and Miscellaneous Special Revenue (Internal Funds).
+Internal Funds are raised at the schools and kept in the schools' checking accounts.